 And don’t think that a flashy slider (the banner thing that has images that move) up the top of your website will make a difference.
 Sliders are bad for your website!

-Great tradies websites need to be easily viewable on everything from smart phones through to tablets and desktop computers.
+Great tradies websites need to be easily viewable on everything from

 Google also prefers sites that are fully responsive (that change to match the screen they are being viewed on).
 If you have an old style site, you are trying to do your job with out of date tools.